meker12/commerce-channels.en/help/amazon-channel/store-integration.md

 1. On the _[!UICONTROL You are almost done]_ message, click **[!UICONTROL Continue]**.

-   You have granted [!DNL Amazon sales channel] permission to access and share data with your [!DNL Amazon Seller Central] account.
+   You have granted Amazon sales channel permission to access and share data with your [!DNL Amazon Seller Central] account.
 The Amazon page closes and a confirmation message appears.

-   The [[!DNL Amazon sales channel] home](./amazon-sales-channel-home.md) page opens showing your Amazon store cards.
+   The [Amazon sales channel home](./amazon-sales-channel-home.md) page opens showing your Amazon store cards.

    To view the store dashboard, click **[!UICONTROL View Store]** on the store card.

 ![Amazon sales channel home with new store card](assets/asc-dashboard-after-2fa.png)

-Your new [!DNL Amazon sales channel] store is now connected to your [!DNL Amazon Seller Central] account.
+Your new Amazon sales channel store is now connected to your [!DNL Amazon Seller Central] account.

 ![Next icon](assets/btn-next.png) [**Continue to Create a Listing Rule**](./ob-create-listing-rule.md)